-How Car Dealerships Can Use Messaging App to Support Their Customer Communication Efficiently and Professionally
+How Car Dealerships Can Use Messaging Apps to Support Their Customer Communication Efficiently and Professionally

 Many car dealerships and car shops offer customer information digitally – but their service is often still very analog.
-WhatsApp offers many advantages for car dealerships, many car dealerships are already doing it!
-We’ll show you how your car dealership can successfully use WhatsApp and other messengers in a privacy-compliant manner.
+WhatsApp offers many advantages for car dealerships, many of them are already doing it!
+We’ll show you how your car dealership can successfully use WhatsApp and other messaging apps in a data secure manner.

 In the article you will find out:

-- Use cases, how car dealerships can use Messenger
+- Use cases, how car dealerships can use messaging apps

 - Who is “Lucky” – the free car dealership chatbot?

-- How do you build more users for your car dealership WhatsApp service
+- How do you increase the number of users for your car dealership WhatsApp service

 - Your professional solution: the Messenger Communication Platform